lankydan/lankydanblog-jamstack/content/blog/2019/corda-signers-subset-of-participants/index.md

 It took a while for me to think of a title that could summarise the contents of this post without becoming a full sentence itself.
 I think I have managed to choose something legible 😅.
 Either way, let me clarify what I am actually talking about.

-I have seen several people ask questions like the below in Slack:
+I have seen several people ask questions like the one below in Slack:

 > In the example, it shows a responder flow when the node which is running the responder flow is one of the required signers.
 But how about the case when the node running the responder flow is not a required signer (e.g. one of the participants of a state involved in the tx)?
 Do I need to write responder flow for such node?
 If so, how should I write the responder flow?

-That was actually a copy and paste of a question I was asked this week.

 In other words: